ivikash/dotvim/README.md

 ```
 ### Note :
-1. `In case you are getting errors from Rainbow Parenthesis then disable it from
+* `In case you are getting errors from Rainbow Parenthesis then disable it from
 from the .vimrc before PluginInstall and re-enable it`
+* Please ensure YouCompleteMe is installed and running.